The special screenings of “Japanese & Thai Prewar Talkies”

 Thai with English subtitles (Thai films)

-The Japan Foundation, Bangkok, in collaboration with Thai Film Archive (TFA) proudly present the special screenings of “Japanese & Thai Prewar Talkies,” showcasingthe very first Japanese and Thai sound films in the film history of both countries during Friday 6 to Sunday 8 June 2025 at Thai Film Archive, Nakhonpathom Province.
+The Japan Foundation, Bangkok, in collaboration with Thai Film Archive (TFA) proudly presented the special screenings of “Japanese & Thai Prewar Talkies,” showcasingthe very first Japanese and Thai sound films in the film history of both countries during Friday 6 to Sunday 8 June 2025 at Thai Film Archive, Nakhonpathom Province.
 This program originated from the Professional Development and Networking Initiatives for ASEAN – Japan Film Programmers and Curators, co-organized by the Japan Foundation and TIFF Lounge (co-presented by the Japan Foundation and Tokyo International Film Festival (TIFF)) during 28 October – 4 November 2024, with an aim to foster networking and encourage to “re-discover” and “re-evaluate” Japanese films from perspectives of film programmers and curators from ASEAN and Japan.

 Japanese and Thai cinema have significantly shared some connections in the history.
 During the silent film period, to start with, it was Mr. WATANABE Tomoyori who established the first theater so called “Rong Nang Yipun (literally, means Japanese Film Theater)” at Bangkok in 1905.
 Later, the tradition of Japanese Benshi (the voice artist who does the live narration along with the silent film) had been introduced to Thailand by Mr. Tuan Yawapraphat, in 1928 before the Wasuwat brothers made Going Astray, the first Thai sound film, in 1932, one year after the first Japanese sound film.
 In 1935, the Watsuwat brothers built Srikung sound film studio, the first one in Thailand, marking the exchange of studio visits by Japanese studio crews afterwards.